danielkinahan/numark-mixstream-pro-mixxx-mapping/README.md

 ## Roadmap Issues
 - [ ] Jog wheels are too sensitive
 - [ ] Autoloop should continue from the same origin beat when changed ?
-- [ ] Saved loops don't begin playing immediately after being saved
-- [ ] Occasionally the autoloop/roll will start behind the playhead and never trigger

 ## Other Issues
 - Stems mode (Shift + Hotcue) will be implemented when it's added to Mixxx.
 - Playing beatlooprolls during an autoloop will cause the loop to stay when releasing the roll pad.
 This is because Mixxx doesn't have distinction between different types of loops
+- Occasionally a saved loop won't begin playing immediately after being saved.
+This also happens to autoloop and roll as well.
+I think this might happen if the playhead snaps to the beat grid behind it.